codeigniter4/CodeIgniter4/user_guide_src/source/general/testing.rst

 Helper Methods
 ==============

-The **CIDBTestCase** class provides several helper methods to aid in testing your database.
+The **CIDatabaseTestCase** class provides several helper methods to aid in testing your database.

 **seed($name)**